licat233/genzero/README.md

-  completion  Generate the autocompletion script for the specified shell help        Help about any command init        Create the default genzero configuration file in the current directory model       Generate model code pb          Generate .proto files upgrade     Upgrade genzero to latest version
+  completion  Generate the autocompletion script for the specified shell help        Help about any command init        Create the default genzero configuration file in the current directory logic       Modify logic files, this feature has not been developed yet model       Generate model code pb          Generate .proto files upgrade     Upgrade genzero to latest version